SmartlabFHK/Smartlab-Videos-Overview-neu/README.md

 * 2018_04_20 Privatissimum Smartlab
 (https://youtu.be/GYzbqOBqjh4)

-Description: Experiment for the Triangulation with the FabsScan 100 - first live Cast in the smartlab.
+Description: Experiment for the Triangulation with the FabsScan 100 - first live cast in the smartlab.